Eovaldi remains perfect, Rangers slug their way to 9-2 win over Astros to force Game 7 in ALCS

 Alvarez got Houston’s first hit since the first inning with a one-out single in the sixth.
 Dubón’s sacrifice fly cut the lead to one.

 The Astros looked good early against Eovaldi.
-Altuve hit a leadoff single and stole second base before Brantley walked.
-There was one out in the inning when Alvarez lined a single to center field to score Altuve and make it 1-0.
+Altuve hit a leadoff single and stole second before Brantley walked.
+There was one out when Alvarez lined a single to make it 1-0.
 Eovaldi limited the damage when José Abreu lined out before Tucker struck out.

+“I felt like I was trying to do a little too much out there,” Eovaldi said of his shaky start.
+“One run ended up scoring and it’s like, I’ve got to make sure I leave them there, and at that point of time, try to make sure I execute my pitches.”

-Garver sent the first pitch of the second inning into the seats in right field to tie it at 1-all.
+Garver sent the first pitch of the second inning into the seats in right field to tie it.
 The ball was caught barehanded by a man in the second row.

-Nathaniel Lowe singled after that, but Josh Jung grounded into a double play to end the inning.

-Valdez didn’t allow another baserunner until Garver singled with two outs in the fourth.
-Heim followed with his shot to right field to make it 3-1.
+Garver, who had three hits, singled with two outs in the fourth, and Heim followed with his opposite-field shot to right field to make it 3-1.
 The ball sailed just past the glove of a leaping Tucker and into the first row.
-Heim, who had a career-high 18 home runs in the regular season, also homered off Valdez in Game 2 of this series.
+Heim, who had a career-high 18 home runs in the regular season, also homered off Valdez in Game 2.

 “That could be a huge blow,” Baker said.
 “You wish you had some final decision about his status.
 So we took a shot there.
 Hopefully some of this will be postponed and we’ll have him tomorrow, as well.”